paul-schaaf/spl-token-ui/README.md

 ## FAQ

-What secret types are supported in the maunal input secret field?
+What secret types are supported in the manual input secret field?

 - Seed phrase
 - Ed25519 comma-separated number array